agnat/ncd/README.md

 # ncd – not central dispatch

 ncd is a library to support asynchronous C++ node addons.
-It provides a number of primitives to work with the UV threadpool.
+It provides a number of primitives to work with the UV thread pool.
 The library uses semantics familiar to every node developer.
 It allows for a very casual coding style while still facilitating the development of reusable components.

 The core principle of ncd is: Pass code, not data.
-The user dispatches code to run on the pool or the main thread respectivley.
+The user dispatches code to run on the pool or the main thread respectively.
 The user can choose from plain functions, callable objects or lambda expressions.
-Anything callable will work.
+Anything [callable](http://en.cppreference.com/w/cpp/concept/Callable) will work.

 If you are unfamiliar with lambda expressions read the [20 seconds primer](#c-lambda-expression-primer) now.